proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/super-contracts.md

 ### StartExecuteTransaction

 Any user (initiator) can start SC execution.
-This should be created and announced as a **StartExecuteTransaction** with a SC public account and a reward that will be charged and transferred to the SC account.
-During execution mosaics are not enough, the SC will be terminated with the corresponding error.
+This should be created and announced as a **StartExecuteTransaction** with a SC public account, and a reward that will be charged and transferred to the SC account.
+During execution, if mosaics are not enough, the SC will be terminated with the corresponding error.
 Note that in this case, spent mosaics will not be returned.

 **Version**: 0x01